LinuxForHealth/docs/docs/_sources/quickstart.rst.txt

 Quick Start Tutorial
 ********************

+Note: This tutorial is in progress.
+It works as is, but does not yet include Kafka in the route.
+Further, we will be changing the way we use NATS, to be automatically triggered upon storage of the message in the Kafka topic.

 Overview
 ========
 This tutorial provides a working example of a typical iDAAS route: data ingress via HL7 mllp, storage via a kafka topic and notification via NATS.